elephantscale/es-training-new/course-outlines/git-and-github.md

 # Git and GitHub

 © Elephant Scale

 October 10, 2023

 Git and GitHub tools are the twin pillars of the developers' Continuous Integration and Continuous Delivery toolbox.
-By using these tools effectively, developers and dev/ops engineers can ensure much higher quality code and better results.
+By using these tools effectively, developers and devops engineers can ensure much higher quality code and better results.